Akuli/teek/docs/tkinter.rst

 ------------

 Tkinter has one font class, ``tkinter.font.Font``, which represents a font that has a name in Tcl.
-There are two font classes in pythotk, and usually you should use :class:`.NamedFont` in pythotk when ``tkinter.font.Font`` is used in tkinter.
+There are two font classes in teek, and usually you should use :class:`.NamedFont` in teek when ``tkinter.font.Font`` is used in tkinter.
 See :ref:`font documentation <font-objs>` for details.